volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

   types: unknown and any.
 Any represents every possible value, unknown is much less permissive and type-safe counterpart of any."
-teaser: "In TypeScript, there are 2 top types: any and unknown, that are both very similar, but unknown is much less permissive..."
+teaser: "In TypeScript, there are 2 top types: any and unknown, that are both very similar, but unknown is much less permissive and type-safe counterpart of any..."
 date: 2020-08-11T18:21:01.880Z
 ---
 TypeScript has 2 so called top types - any and unknown.